These are the rules and regulations for the Falkland Islands Hockey Association. They may be amended at any time with or without notice.

 e.
 No games will be rescheduled unless rescheduled by the committee due to unforeseen circumstances.

-- If the rostered netminder is unable to play, then the floating netminders must be used first before approaching any other netminder.
+7 If the rostered netminder is unable to play, then the floating netminders must be used first before approaching any other netminder who currently plays for another team in the same league.

 a.
 Inline (senior and youth) outfield players: helmet (all straps and fixings in full working order and fastened), body armour, elbow pads, gloves, shorts, jock box/pelvic protector, hockey shin pads, skates